RitikSrivastavaIT/Full-Stack-Salon-Application/README.md

 # Full-Stack-Salon-Application
-Creating a Full Stack Salon Booking Application using React, Spring Boot
+Creating a Full Stack Salon Booking Application using React and Spring Boot.